-Some of the sports stories The Associated Press is covering Tuesday.
-A full Sports Digest will be sent about 3 p.m.
+Some of the sports stories The Associated Press is covering Wednesday.
+A full Sports Digest will be sent by about 3 p.m.
 All times EST:

 - EMBU, Kenya - Two Kenyan athletes serving four-year bans for doping at the 2015 world championships say the chief executive of Athletics Kenya, the country's governing body for track and field, asked them each for a $24,000 bribe to reduce their suspensions.

 - Fifty years after the NHL approved its biggest expansion in history, and with the league eyeing another small addition, the ''Great expansion'' of 1967 has a lasting impact on hockey.

 - Dental care for hockey players has come a long way since they put teeth in coffee cups and up on a shelf before games a few decades ago.

 - Oklahoma athletic director Joe Castiglione, the chairman of the NCAA Tournament Selection Committee, conducts a news conference on the state of the group with just over four weeks to go.
 News conference starts at 3 p.m.

 - OMAHA, Neb. - Creighton is getting everything it could have hoped for and more from new point guard Maurice Watson, whose career-high 32 points keyed the Bluejays' upset of No. 5 Xavier.

 - MINNEAPOLIS - Rachel Banham was two days removed from her record-setting 60-point performance for Minnesota when the real life-changing moment occurred: a congratulatory tweet from her basketball idol, Kobe Bryant.

 - COLUMBIA, S.C. - The last time South Carolina's perfect start was spoiled by UConn, the second-ranked Gamecocks recovered to win the Southeastern Conference and make the Final Four.
 The Gamecocks hope for similar success after another thumping by the Huskies on Monday night.